Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

 - Askuser
   - New application for user consent has been added.
-    - It was provided by a daemon, but changed by being provided by an application.
+    - It was provided by a daemon, however, now it is being provided by an application.
 - Security manager
   - The way to control access of shared/data has been changed.
-    - It will be controlled in an application’s mount namespace.
+    - It is controlled in an application’s mount namespace.
   - New privilege control mechanism has been added.
     - Privileges can be mapped to predefined Smack label and rules.
-    - Applications which have these privileges will have proper Smack rule set when it is launching.
+    - Applications that have these privileges have proper Smack rule set when it is launched.
 - Privileges
   - New privilege has been added.
     - notification.admin